-Fabric: Sew Essential cotton poplin (unfortunately sold out but I do recommend any of their printed poplins, like tis navy polka dot one, really great quality).
+Fabric: Sew Essential cotton poplin (unfortunately sold out but I do recommend any of their printed poplins, really great quality).

 You know me guys, I am really not a patterns kind of girl, but I just loved the navy with the very discreet anchors, so this was it!
 And my choice was confirmed once it actually arrived.
 It’s just gorgeous!
 Even better than I imagined.
 It’s crisp, yet has a soft feel and drapes fantastically, it washed really well with minimum shrinkage and it ironed perfectly.
 Wonderful choice indeed!

 Because the pattern is so big, you must make sure to use a 60’’ (1.5m) wide fabric, otherwise the front pattern piece will not fit (yeah, that wide!!).